 So if you’re desperately swiping pictures on this dating app right now, or if you go to that blind date without any hope: stop.
 Just live the yogic lifestyle and one day, all of the sudden, you will wake up with this inner feeling of deep happiness and bliss.
 Just like that.
 Just because you stopped searching and being attached to something earthly.
 You will feel content or satisfied most when you don’t have any wishes nor desires anymore.
 Just being in this moment without wanting anything.
 You’ll take off to the higher dimensions and feel freedom, you will be liberated from fears and expectations, you will feel happier than ever, become conscious and reach moksha.
 And in the meanwhile: don’t forget to enjoy yourself.
 Have fun!
 Be happy!

 Yoga is a way of living, not just postures on a mat.
 Yoga means merging into the divine energy of this higher consciousness.
 For that you can live according to the 4 paths of yoga: Jnana Yoga (knowledge of Self and wisdom), Karma Yoga (feeling deep love and acting in selfless service), Bhakti Yoga (devotion to the higher energy) and Raja Yoga (royal path with meditation and yoga lifestyle with sattvic food).
-Raja yoga is explained as the 8 limbs of yoga, which give us direction on the path of yoga.
+Raja yoga is explained as the 8 limbs of yoga, which gives us direction on the path of yoga.
 You can either choose one path or go with several of the 4 paths, this doesn’t really matter.
 Everybody can reach moksha, this life or a following life.

 The eight limbs or sutra’s of yoga: